 She is a former board member of Prairie Farmers Insurance and the South Central Mental Board and Session of the Gibson Presbyterian Church.

-Loretta says she is “Proud of the hard work of the hospital staff and the many clinics and services that are now available through the Keokuk County Hospital.”
+Loretta says she is “Proud of the hard work of the hospital staff and the many clinics and services that are now available through the Keokuk County Hospital and Clinics.”

 In addition to serving on the hospital board, Loretta enjoys golf, quilting, and other volunteer work in her community.